pcapel/react-network-tools/README.md

 should do the trick!

 Should get you up and running.
 Unless you can't clone from my repo, or something that I don't know about.
 In which case.... fork it I guess?

+I'm currently trying to get Travis CI figured out.
+If you notice anything off about the repo, let me know!

  ## Contents
  - [Socket](#socket)